Main Content

 Continuing Education Credits

-The Mastering Grant Management: From Proposal to Performance course is approved for 0.4 Rutgers CEUs (4.5 contact hours) as well as the following credits from professional organizations.
+The most recent offering of Mastering Grant Management: From Proposal to Performance was approved for 0.4 Rutgers CEUs (4.5 contact hours) as well as the following credits from professional organizations.
+We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 New Jersey

 NJ Health Officers and Registered Environmental Health Specialists (HO/REHS): Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-Credits are pending.
+Participants who complete this education program will be awarded 4.5 NJ Public Health Continuing Education Contact Hours (CEs).

 Program Questions?
 We’re Here to Help!